YaleSTC/reservations/features.md

 Blackout Dates allow you to specify dates during which users' reservations cannot begin or end, although they can still span said dates.
 This is useful if your office is closed on some days.

-There are two types of blackout dates:
+*Reservations* implements two types of blackout dates:

 * **Recurring blackouts** automatically renew themselves after a set period of time.
 They are useful, for example, if your office closes for weekends.
 * **One-time blackouts** are set for a specific date.
 They are useful, for example, for holidays such as the Memorial Day.